microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 A release is prepared on a branch and shipped to LunarG as a series of release candidate tags.
-The branch carries the Vulkan SDK's major and minor version; each tag adds the patch version and a release-candidate number.
-For SDK version `1.4.360`, for example, the release branch is `release/vulkan/1.4.360`, the candidates sent to LunarG are tagged `1.4.360.0rc1`, `1.4.360.0rc2`, and so on, and once the Vulkan SDK is published the latest candidate is promoted to a release tag with no `rc` suffix:
+The branch carries the Vulkan SDK's major and minor version; each tag records the full Vulkan SDK version and a release-candidate number, and is prefixed `vulkan-sdk-` so it reads as a Vulkan SDK version rather than being confused with DXC's own release tags (`v<major>.<minor>.YYMM.<patch>`).
+This matches the `vulkan-sdk-` tags SPIRV-Tools already uses for the SDK.
+For SDK version `1.4.360`, for example, the release branch is `release/vulkan/1.4.360`, the candidates sent to LunarG are tagged `vulkan-sdk-1.4.360.0rc1`, `vulkan-sdk-1.4.360.0rc2`, and so on, and once the Vulkan SDK is published the latest candidate is promoted to a release tag with no `rc` suffix:
-`1.4.360.0`.

-A single SDK release might involves more than one handoff: LunarG may surface an issue, which is fixed on the branch and re-validated before the next candidate tag is cut.
-Only the final, shipped candidate becomes the release.
+`vulkan-sdk-1.4.360.0`.

 ### Release Steps